Vonng/pigsty/docs/PARAM.md

 purging existing etcd during initialization?

-default value is `true`, which will try to purge existing etcd instance during init,  which makes `etcd.yml` a truely idempotent playbook.
+default value is `true`, which will try to purge existing etcd instance during init,  which makes `etcd.yml` a truly idempotent playbook.

 But if [`etcd_safeguard`](#etcd_safeguard) is enabled, it will still abort on any running etcd instance.